Bucket (Feature Flagging) MCP server

 Feature Management

-Create a Feature
+# Create a new feature

-npx bucket features create "My Feature" [--key my-feature] [--app-id ap123456789] [--key-format custom]
+npx bucket features create "My Feature" [--app-id ap123456789] [--key my-feature] [--key-format custom]

 npx bucket features list [--app-id ap123456789]